snotskie/ttrpg/md/endeavored.md

 **Unit Actions:** Units do not have a turn as normal.
 Instead, when they receive Help, they may immediately act.
 They may act <b>X</b> times per round this way, using their Unit Stat Die.
 Attacks against a unit are one rank more difficult for each size smaller the Defender's Unit Stat Die is than the Attacker's.

-**Hits:** When a unit is "hit," choose a random position on its track.
+**Hits:** When a unit is "hit," choose a random position at 1 or greater on its track.
 Add a Hit Button there if one is not there already.

 **Goal:** Place three Hit Buttons in a row on your opponents' units' tracks before they can do the same to yours.